-AMERICAN SIGN FRENCH I GERMAN I LATIN I SPANISH I LANGUAGE I Grade Placement: Grade Placement: Grade Placement: Grade Placement: Grade Placement: 9-12 9-12 9-12 9-12 9-12 Course #: 0170 Course #: 0180 Course #: 0190 Course #: 0160 Course #: 0195 Level: I Level: I Level: I Level: I Level: I Prerequisite: none Prerequisite: none Prerequisite: none Prerequisite: none Prerequisite: none Credit: 1 unit Credit: 1 unit Credit: 1 unit Credit: 1 unit Credit: 1 unit
+AMERICAN SIGN FRENCH I GERMAN I SPANISH I LANGUAGE I Grade Placement: 9- Grade Placement: 9-12 Grade Placement: 9-12 Grade Placement: 9-12 12 Course #: 0180 Level: I Course #: 0160 Level: I Course #: 0195 Level: I Course #: 0170 Prerequisite: none Prerequisite: none Prerequisite: none Credit: 1 Level: I Prerequisite: Credit: 1 unit Credit: 1 unit unit none Credit: 1 unit

 Students on the Novice Level can identify the general topic and some basic information in both very familiar and everyday contexts by recognizing practiced or memorized words, phrases, and simple sentence sin texts that are spoken, written or signed.
 They can communicate in spontaneous spoke, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences, and questions.
 Students on the novice level can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases, and simple sentences through spoken, written, or signed language.
-Students of classical language such as Latin read and comprehend proficiency-level appropriate texts.
 The communicative skills of listening, speaking, and writing are used to enhance the interpretive mode of reading.
 At the end of Level 1, students of classical languages should reach a Novice High to Intermediate Low proficiency level in reading, a Novice Low to Novice Mid proficiency level in listening, a Novice Low to Novice Mid proficiency level in writing.